influxdata/helm-charts/charts/influxdb3-core/README.md

 The chart rejects an authenticated ServiceMonitor configuration that leaves `/metrics` protected because the generated ServiceMonitor has no token.

+When backend TLS is enabled, the ServiceMonitor uses HTTPS.
+Configure `serviceMonitor.tlsConfig` if Prometheus needs custom TLS settings.

 ## Processing Engine

 The InfluxDB 3 Core image enables the Processing Engine with